 Over many years, Formula 1 serves as one of TAG Heuer’s pocket-friendly items.
-This fantastic product features quartz movements which keeps the price at a comfortable spectrum.
+This fantastic product features quartz movements which keep the price at a comfortable spectrum.
 Now, the company has launched its first men’s mechanical model that depends on automatic motion, the Formula 1 Calibre 16 chronograph.

 Sharing physical features of the impressive Formula 1 collection, the new Calibre 16 will receive a lot of attention from lovers of classic watches.
+This article is exclusively dedicated to the Tag Heuer Formula 1 Calibre 16 review.

 Also, many Mechanical Purists will get intrigued by this new product which attempts to combine luxury and moderate prices.
 Thus in this review, we will be looking at the features that make the Calibre 16 Formula 1 a classical watch to shop for.